 SYSTEM OPERATION REVIEW AND TRAFFIC SIGNAL EQUIPMENT INVENTORY

-IMSA Level II certification is required

 Review and document the type, age, condition, capability of the equipment, and existing timing plan at each intersection within the arterial, existing phasing, laneage and lane assignments, and the coordinating medium on an agency of FDOT inspection form.
 Report to the Project Manager and Maintaining Agency any deficiencies noted upon discovery.

 ANALYSIS, IMPLEMENTATION AND DOCUMENTATION

-IMSA Level II certification is required to complete this task

 The CONSULTANT shall identify each intersection including current operation and the maintaining agency.
 If needed, the CONSULTANT will organize a kick-off meeting with all stakeholders.